-Step 24: If you deployed a virtual server, return to the VMware vSphere client.
-You must disable the CD/DVD drive.
+Step 24: If you deployed a virtual server, you must disable the CD/DVD drive.

-If you deployed a standalone server skip ahead to Step 28
+If you deployed a standalone server skip ahead to Procedure 2 "Install licenses and start services."

-Step 25: From the vSphere client, navigate to the virtual machine's Getting Started tab, and then choose Edit virtual machine settings.
+Step 25: In vSphere Client, navigate to the virtual machine's Getting Started tab, and then click Edit virtual machine settings.

-- Step 26: On the Hardware tab, choose CD/DVD Drive 1. - Step 27: Clear the Connect at power on check box, and then click OK.
+Step 26: On the Hardware tab, select CD/DVD Drive 1.

+Step 27: Clear Connect at power on, and then click OK.